 We are passionate about serving others, learning from and with our neighbors, and continuing Jesus’ healing work in the world.
-Along with relationship-based service opportunities, we also provide grants to local and international organizations.
+Along with relationship-based service opportunities, we also provide grants to local and international organizations, including Episcopal Relief & Development, Meals on Wheels, and Lifestyles of Maryland.

 ALCOHOLICS ANONYMOUS (AA)